tun66280/Ps-tool/README.md

 # Section 1: Comple and Run
 To compile and run the program simply use the make command.
 If you run make with no arguments then it will create an excecutable file called Main from the object files created.
 Now, if you wish the run the program you must specify the "Run" target after entering the make command.
 Due to the nature of our program, you can specify the the command line arguments you wish to enable at the time of execution.
 To do this, enter in your command line: make Run ARGS= "arg1 arg2 argN"   where arg1 - the Nth argument specifies the options you wish to enable.
+The makefile has 3 targets: all, Main, Run, MYps.o, and clean. make all is the defualt target which will simply compile the MYps program and create an executable called Main.
+Performing make Run will compile and run the Main program.
+As stated above, perform: make Run="arg1 arg2 arg3". performing make MYps.o target simply creates the MYps object file. lastly, running make clean, will delete the executable Main, hence the target name, "clean".